npedder/moos-ivp-harmony/README.md

 # HARMONY
 HARMONY is a system for allocating tasks among UAVs and UUVs with different capabilities to complete a survey mission.
 It is demonstrated by a python app that can connect to a MOOS shoreside database to receive incoming vehicle information and output waypoint information for each any number of vehicles.

+First, a preliminary survey with UAVs is conducted.
+Then, a secondary survey is conducted with UUVs that has deadspace, or areas not needed to be covered but can be passed through.

 # Directory Structure

 The directory structure for the moos-ivp-extend is described below: